vaimo/composer-patches/README.md

 List of generalized changes for each release.

-### 3.9.1
+### 3.10.0

+* Feature: environment variable names standardized (old names still supported).
 * Fix: Patches not re-applied when package is upgraded (old 'applied_patches' incorrectly restored instead).
-* Fix: Root package ignored when using COMPOSER_PATCHES_PREFER_OWNER
+* Fix: Root package ignored when using COMPOSER_PATCHES_PREFER_OWNER.
-* Maintenance: environment variable names standardized (old names still supported)
-* Maintenance: Code re-organized to centralize the access to env flags
+* Maintenance: Code re-organized to centralize the access to env flags.

 ### 3.9.0

 * Feature: Added new environment flag to force patcher to extract the patch info from vendor folder instead of using the information from installed.json (mainly for patch maintenance).

 ### 3.8.1